tuulikoo/LanguageApp/README.md

 ### Voice Production

-LanguageApp uses the [Mimic3](https://github.com/MycroftAI/mimic3)An open-source privacy-focused neural Text to Speech engine.
+LanguageApp uses the [Mimic3](https://github.com/MycroftAI/mimic3) An open-source privacy-focused neural Text to Speech engine.

 ### About the Application